BioDepot/BioDepot-workflow-builder/README.md

 ```bash
 docker pull biodepot/bwb-widget-dev
 ```
-Alternatively the image can be built from source using the Dockerfile:
+Alternatively, the image can be built from source using the Dockerfile:

 ```bash
 cd <github repo>